Catch-up subscriptions

 Filtering by stream name

-If you only want to subscribe to a stream with a given name there are two options.
-You can either use a regular expression or a prefix.
+To subscribe to a stream by name, choose either a regular expression or a prefix.

 Filtering by prefix